gagolews/genieclust/CODE_OF_CONDUCT.md

 # Code of Conduct

-This is a project conveyed in its authors' free time.
+This project is conveyed in its authors' spare time.
 It is their little act of charity to make this world an (even) better place.
 It will most likely pass unnoticed, but if you happen to find it useful, informative, amusing, or stimulating, we're happy for you.